What is deep linking?

-Deep linking is often used for re-engagement campaigns.
+Another use: deep linking is often used for re-engagement campaigns via email or SMS, drawing lapsed users back into your app with tailored offers.
 You can also use deeplinks to pass data to an app, like a promo code or a product identifier.

-It’s important to note that deeplinks work slightly differently on Android and iOS, where each operating system provides its own mechanism for implementing deeplinks.
+Of course, deeplinks work differently on Android and iOS.
+Each operating system provides its own mechanism for implementing linking functionality.
 (Apple’s iOS has Universal Links; Google’s Android has App Links.)
 Singular’s deeplinking module leads the industry in terms of functionality and can be used easily and seamlessly to implement and measure deeplinks across all mobile platforms.

 Another common use case of deep links for mobile marketers is in retargeting campaigns.
-For example, if a user viewed a particular product, using dynamic retargeting with a deep link can take them directly back to the product screen for a seamless conversion.
+For example, if a user views a particular product but does not buy it, using dynamic retargeting with a deep link can take them directly back to the product screen for a seamless conversion.
+Or to their shopping cart, with an optional coupon, if they added it to cart.

 In the context of mobile analytics and attribution, deep links provide marketers with more granular insights into each campaign’s performance.
 Deep links not only drive engagement by linking to specific content, but you’re also able to track the source of these conversions.
 With a deferred deep link, for example, a single natural user action can attribute the conversion to a specific engagement.